John Feldmann

-John Feldmann (born June 29, 1967) is an American singer, songwriter, guitarist, and record producer.
-He serves as the lead singer/guitarist of the band Goldfinger.
+John William Feldmann (born June 29, 1967) is an American musician and record producer.
+He serves as the lead singer/guitarist of the punk rock band Goldfinger.

 Early life

 Feldmann grew up in Saratoga, California.
-He started writing songs around the age of 13 or 14.
+He started writing songs around the age of 12.
 Around that time, he met the band Social Distortion, and was inspired to be like them.